Philippine Charity Sweepstakes Office: January 2024 viral lotto winner photo

 In January 2024, a photo of a 6/42 Lotto jackpot winner claiming her ₱43 million prize check from the PCSO went viral on social media after netizens found that certain features of the supposed winner were "poorly edited".
 A Senate inquiry on the legitimacy of the winner ensued, with the PCSO admitting that the photo could have been edited properly but explained the editing was necessary to conceal the identity of the winner.
-The PCSO revealed they have had complaints from winners whose identity were recognized through their clothing by people close to them, even though their face was covered.
+The PCSO revealed they have had complaints from winners whose identity was recognized through their clothing by people close to them, even though their face was covered.
 The PCSO assured that the supposed winner is a real person, describing the bettor as a 47-year-old housewife from San Jose Del Monte, Bulacan whose winning numbers reportedly came from "her family's birthdates and two other 'lucky' numbers"; she claimed her prize on December 28, 2023, at the PCSO's main office in Mandaluyong.
 Senator Raffy Tulfo has said he will conduct a thorough investigation on the legitimacy of lotto winners beginning January 25, 2024, and the PCSO vowed to disclose the name of the winner to the committee should they get subpoenaed.

 The photo has since been parodied and turned into memes by brands and netizens on social media.